s-yadav/patternLock/README.md

 patternLock
 ===========

-A light weight plugin to simulate android like pattern lock interface for your hybrid app or for a website.
+A light weight plugin to simulate android like pattern lock mechanism for your hybrid app or for a website.
 It's easy to configure and style so you can have different type of pattern lock according to your need.
 Is also provide some methods to use this plugin securely.

 <strong>How to use?</strong><br>
 Include jquery and patternLock.js and patternLock.css to your page.